tstahlhut/net_practice/README.md

 ### What does a Router do?

 A router connects networks with networks.
+If a host wants to send a packet to an IP address outside their own network, it will send it to the router which is therefore also called the default gateway.
 Therefore a router does operate on the network layer (layer 3 of the OSI model) which means it works with IP addresses.
 In the packet it receives, it reads the destination IP address and forwards the packet to it.
 If the IP address is not on its own network, it forwards it to the router the network address belongs to.
-The router itself has a different IP address for each gateway port it has.
+The router itself has a different IP address for each interface it has.
 And normally, this IP address is the first IP address in the network it is connected to on that port.

 The process of determining the path an IP packet should take is called **routing**.
 For this process routers use a **routing table**.